The Event Editor allows you to add linear events to dominant routes where route concurrences exist.

 A black route ID without a drop-down arrow signifies that there was a single route in that section.
 A blue route ID with a drop-down arrow signifies that there are concurrent routes in that section, and the blue route is selected by the software based on the route dominance rules.
 You can select any other route using the drop-down arrow.

 Select route 200.
-If you check the box to Merge adjacent records, the records in sections 3 and 4 will be merged since they have the same route ID.
+If you check the Merge adjacent records check box, the records in sections 3 and 4 will be merged since they have the same route ID.

 - Click Next.